zubeydesisman/programming-univbasics-nds-nested-hashes-lab-seattle-web-102819/README.md

 ```

-Since Ruby doesn't care about whitespace, we'd advise you to write an AoH.
+Since Ruby doesn't care about whitespace, we'd advise you to write an AoH like
+the second example.

 Take a moment to reflect, can you "see" the spreadsheet there in the Array
 literal?
 There's more repetition than you'd see in a real spreadsheet, but the
 idea of intersecting coordinates between an order (`0`, `1`, `2`, `3`) and a
 key (`:name` or `:favorite_movie`) should feel a little bit like a spreadsheet.

 It's good to keep those coordinates in mind as we start trying to retrieve
-values in the next section!
+values in this next section!

 ## Read Scalar Data From a Nested Array